NVIDIA/NeMo-Aligner/docs/user-guide/cai.rst

    This command will download the dataset to ``/path/to/anthropic_red_team_attempts_train.json``

-3. Download SFT helpfulness dataset:
+3. Download the SFT helpfulness dataset:

    .. code-block:: bash